Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Preliminary

-We revisit the state-of-the-art representative baselines from previous works for learning with imprecise label configurations.
-Let $\mathcal{X}$ denote the input space, and $\mathcal{Y} = [C]:= \{1, \dots, C\}$ represent the label space with $C$ distinct labels for a multi-class classification problem.
+In this section, we illustrate the notations and baselines from different imprecise label settings that adopt various solutions.
+We will show later how our proposed method generalize and subsumes these prior arts.
+Let $\mathcal{X}$ denote the input space, and $\mathcal{Y} = [C]:= \{1, \dots, C\}$ represent the label space with $C$ distinct labels.
 A fully annotated training dataset of size $N$ is represented as $\mathcal{D} = \{ (\mathbf{x}_i, y_i) \}_{i \in [N]}$.
 Learning with imprecise labels involves approximating the mapping function $f \circ g: \mathcal{X} \rightarrow \mathcal{Y}$ from a training dataset where the true label $y$ is not fully revealed from the annotation process.
-Here $f$ represents the backbone extracting features, $g$ refers to the classifier built on top of the features, and the output from $f \circ g$ is the predicted probability $\mathbf{p}(y|\mathbf{x};\theta)$, where $\theta$ is the learnable parameter for $f \circ g$.
+Here $f$ is the backbone for feature extraction, $g$ refers to the classifier built on top of the features, and the output from $f \circ g$ is the predicted probability $\mathbf{p}(y|\mathbf{x};\theta)$, where $\theta$ is the learnable parameter for $f \circ g$.
 In this study, we primarily consider three imprecise label configurations (as illustrated in \cref{fig:imp-labels}) and their corresponding representative learning paradigms (as shown in \cref{fig:pipeline}), namely partial label learning, semi-supervised learning, and noisy label learning.
-A more comprehensive discussion of related methods is provided in \cref{sec:appen-related}.